kaanyurtseven/StochasticPowerModelsACDC.jl/README.md

 The primary developer is Kaan Yurtseven ([@kaanyurtseven](https://github.com/kaanyurtseven)), with support from the following contributor(s):
 * Arpan Koirala ([@arpkoirala](https://github.com/arpkoirala)), KU Leuven

+## Citing StochasticPowerModelsACDC

+If you find StochasticPowerModelsACDC useful in your work, we kindly request that you cite the following publication:

 ## License

 This code is provided under a BSD license.